 18 And to whom did He swear that they would not enter His rest, but to those who did not obey?

-The “and” here continues the grounds for exhortation in Hebrews 3:15.
+The “and” here continues the grounds for the exhortation in Hebrews 3:15.

 to whom did He swear that they would not enter His rest,

-Those who did not enter the Promised Land are those who rebelled against God’s oath.
+Those who did not enter the Promised Land were those who rebelled against God’s oath.
 This is the second reference to God’s oath about His prohibition of some in Israel not going into the land (He 3:11).
-He will refer to His oath about this again in Hebrews 4:3.
+He would refer to His oath about this again in Hebrews 4:3.

 The rest here is rest in Christ.